 During its two-year revival, the event was known officially as the “Ironman 70.3 Timberman“, but still referred to locally as the “Timberman Triathalon”.
 The last, pre-hiatus event was held in 2016, when nearly 3500 athletes attended the two main events of the 17th annual Timberman, all starting from Ellacoya State Park in nearby Gilford, about 7 miles from Weirs Beach.

 On Saturday, August 20th, 2016, a short, 18.4 mile “sprint” triathalon, consisting of a 0.3 mile swim, a 15 mile bike ride, and a 3.1 mile run, was held, attracting about 1400 athletes.

 On Sunday, August 21st, 2016, the main event was held, a 70.3 mile, “half-ironman” triathalon, featuring a 1.2 mile swim in Lake Winnipesaukee, a 56 mile bike ride, and a 13.1 mile run, Nearly 2000 athletes competed in this event, which was an official qualifier for the Ironman World Championships.

-Although the Timberman was created and developed locally, the event is now owned by the World Triathalon Corporation, and is one of 180 Ironman events held in over 20 countries.
+Although the Timberman was created and developed locally, the event was sold to the World Triathalon Corporation.
+It was one of 180 Ironman events held in over 20 countries.